alexthissen/FunctionsWorkshop2018/docs/Lab1-Functions101.md

 > What can you do at each of these two items?

-From the Monitor tab it is also interesting to follow the ```Run in Application Insights``` link at the top.
+From the Monitor tab, it is also interesting to follow the ```Run in Application Insights``` link at the top.

 ## <a name="5"></a>5.
 Discover settings and configuration of a Function App